 Selling your homesteaded property doesn’t immediately remove the exemption.
 State law generally safeguards sales proceeds for up to 18 months, provided you intend to reinvest in another primary residence.
 This does not include funds pulled out from refinancing your home, since that’s not considered a sale.
 For instance, if your home is sold and you walk away with $300,000, that money retains its protected status while you search for another home, so long as you use it toward a new homestead within the 18-month window.

-Although Arizona law automatically extends the homestead exemption to eligible homeowners, filing a formal Homestead Declaration can solidify your claim, especially if questions arise.
+Arizona’s homestead exemption is generally automatic.
+Arizona law automatically extends the homestead exemption to eligible homeowners.
+A formal homestead declaration, however, can help document your claim.
 This declaration, recorded with the county, clarifies that your home is your primary residence and underscores your legal right to protection.

 For example, if your property arrangement is atypical—like co-owned land or a non-traditional dwelling—a recorded declaration eliminates ambiguity.
 It also serves as persuasive evidence if a creditor disputes your homestead status in court.
 While it may seem a minor formality, the Homestead Declaration can act as another layer of security, particularly in complex or contested bankruptcy proceedings.